 Digitising the Heritage

 The Land of Iron is using photogrammetry to create 3D digital models of the ironstone heritage within the North York Moors.
 Photogrammetry uses multiple photographs of a single object from every available angle and builds a digital 3D model using computer software that ‘stitches’ the images together.
 From this it is possible to record important archaeological and heritage landscapes, features or artifacts that are at risk of erosion, damage, or loss.
 We are also training our volunteers using this technique.
-Our Sketchfab page we have over 50+ models now documented, why not take a look?
+Our Sketchfab page we havea range of models, why not take a look?

 Take a look at our model of a industrial revolution-era carving on the Ingleby Incline:

 Historic Environment Record: An Archaeological Delight